Solartraveler/UniversalboxArm/src/apps/readme.md

 After starting, an USB to serial converter is registered.
 All data transmitted are looped back to the input.
 This allows testing the USB connection.

+## 13-battery-capacity-tester

+Discharges a battery with the help of an external resistor until a minimum voltage is reached.
+Then the discharged capacity is written to a log file.
+While the software supports to discharge and measure two batteries at the same time, this requires the relays to be connected in a way the positive outputs of the batteries can not be connected together.
+Otherwise limit the use to one battery.
+Input voltage limit is ~14V and the maximum discharge current by the selected load resistor must be limited to 2A.

 ## 14-wav-player